Azure/azure-quickstart-templates/spark-on-ubuntu/README.md

  A static IP address will be assigned to each Spark Master node 10.0.0.10 A static IP address will be assigned to each Spark Slave node in order to work around the current limitation of not being able to dynamically compose a list of IP addresses from within the template (by default, the first node will be assigned the private IP of 10.0.0.30, the second node - 10.0.0.31, and so on)

+To check deployment errors go to the new azure portal and look under Resource Group -> Last deployment -> Check Operation Details

 ##Known Issues and Limitations
 - The deployment script is not yet idempotent and cannot handle updates